-In an effort to reduce the speed of vehicles in Seaton Valley, we purchased a number of Speed Indicator Devices or SIDs as they are commonly known as.
+In an effort to reduce the speed of vehicles in Seaton Valley, we have purchased a number of Speed Indicator Devices or SIDs as they are commonly known as.

 Speed Indicator Devices (SIDs) are temporary vehicle activated signs which detect and display real-time vehicle speeds.
 The SID also records vehicle data that enables us to analyse various statistics about vehicle numbers and speed.
 From this data we are able to produce reports that are shared with the Police and The Northumbria Safer Roads Initiative.
 Where the SIDs have recorded vehicles exceeding the national speed limit, the Police have been requested to carry out Speed Enforcement.

 The SIDs are regularly moved to different locations across Seaton Valley.
 They are currently (as from 21 September 2018) at the following locations:

 Community Speed Watch

 Community Speed Watch is a scheme operating across the Northumbria Police Force area allowing local people to help reduce traffic speeds.